 I have multiple versions installed right here that’s why I have this many, so we’ll just go with the newest version of the 64-bit Python 3.
 You can see they’re rather the same on both of these Linux and Windows systems and what IDLE or the interactive development environment is used to help us with the errors most likely.

-Let’s imagine you are writing a program in some text editor or in Visual Studio or wherever you actually want to write the program.
-For example, I just say you’re writing it in the Notepad and you write the bunch of lines of code lines, different tens and tens of pages, and then you don’t know you get an error and you don’t know what where that error is or what the problem with that error is.
-What this Python 3 interactive development environment or the IDLE allows us to do is simply just execute a single line at a time.
-Then we can actually see whether there is a problem with the single line such as if I type right here print() the print function will just print what we typed in the brackets themselves on the screen.
-So you need to open the quotes, so I’ll open right here.
+Let’s imagine you are writing a program in some text editor or in Visual Studio or wherever you want to write the program.
+For example, I just say you’re writing it in the Notepad and you write the bunch of lines of code lines, different tens and tens of pages, and then you don’t know you get an error and you don’t know where that error is or what the problem with that error is.
+What this Python 3 interactive development environment or IDLE allows us to do is simply just execute a single line at a time.
+Then we can see whether there is a problem with the single line such as if I type right here print() the print function will just print what we typed in the brackets themselves on the screen.
+You need to open the quotes, so I’ll open it right here.

 Then you can just type your (“hello”).
 As you can see if you use the function print hello between the single quotes it will just print hello to the screen.
-There you know that this function actually works and that the syntax for this function is correct.
+There you know that this function works and that the syntax for this function is correct.

 If for example type print (and then open and close brackets add one quote and type (“hello) and forget the next quote and type enter, you can see ‘EOL when scanning string literal.’

-Syntax error basically means that you coded something wrong in the program and what Python 3 interpreter allows us to do is to notice where that error is.
-You might notice that this error actually doesn’t give us too much of a detail.
-Sometimes these errors can actually be a little bit complicated, but right here we know that we forgot to add the actual single quote.
-I will explain everything while we’re adding single quotes what this print function is, but for now, let’s just see what this IDLE interactive development environment is.
+Syntax error basically means that you coded something wrong in the program and what the Python 3 interpreter allows us to do is to notice where that error is.
+You might notice that this error doesn’t give us too much of a detail.
+Sometimes these errors can be a little bit complicated, but right here we know that we forgot to add the actual single quote.
+I will explain everything while we’re adding single quotes about what this print function is, but for now, let’s just see what this IDLE interactive development environment is.

 You most likely while you’re coding have both of these open such as Notepad or any other text editor to write the program and also have the Python 3 interpreter in order to test a single line, in order to see whether the syntax is correct.

-You don’t have to actually find the errors in the entire program Itself.
+You don’t have to find the errors in the entire program itself.
 In order to open IDLE, I already told you, you can just go to the start, type IDLE, and open the IDLE for the version you want to.
 On Mac OS, you open the IDLE by going to the Windows finder or you can open Windows finder, click on applications and then Python 3, and then on the IDLE.

 That is basically it about IDLE.
 We are going to continue coding in the next lecture for now we got some of the basics such as downloading the Python, navigating to the Python directories, interacting with the IDLE itself, and right now we’re good to go, and we should be able to start coding.